metakeule/speccer/spec/spec.md

 ## FEATURE 9 add markdown text to a section

 RESPONSIBLE `mra`
-STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
+STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-13`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

-Go into a folder that contains your spec and write your text into a file, let's say `new.md` and then run
+Go into a folder that contains your spec and write your text into a file, let's say `new.md`.

+Put the title of the paragraph in the first line and the body in the next lines.
+Then run

     speccer -cmd add -sec SCENARIOS -resp 'Your Name' -set new.md

-to add the content of the file to the SCENARIOS sections.
+to add title and body to the SCENARIOS sections.
 The available sections are defined in the `speclib`.

 ******